Family Fitness complaints climb; BBB weighs in

-WEST MICHIGAN — Alyssa Walters said her two-year membership at Family Fitness on Plainfield ran its course when it ended two years ago.
+GRAND RAPIDS, Mich. — Alyssa Walters, 20, said her two-year membership at Family Fitness on Plainfield Avenue ran its course when it ended two years ago.

 "They even told my mom that I only owed them $40," she said.

-Of the two-year membership, apparently the last month hadn’t been paid.
-Walters said the gym neglected to charge her card which it had on file.
-The debt was then sold to Swift Funds Financial – a collections agency.
+Apparently, the last month of the two-year membership hadn't been paid.
+The gym neglected to charge her card which it had on file, Walters said.
+The debt was then sold to Swift Funds Financial, a collections agency.

-“They didn’t try reaching out to me.
+"They didn't try reaching out to me.
 They never called me.
-Never sent any mail to my home address,” Walters stated.”
+Never sent any mail to my home address," Walters stated.
+She said Family Fitness corporate claims to have done so. one of

 "It blows my mind that they think that they can do this," Walters said.